Immigration and Visa Information

 dependents.
 Please be aware that it is illegal for spouses on F-2 visas to work

-while in the United States; spouses with J-2 visas may work only with
+while in the United States.
+Spouses with J-2 visas may only work with

 permission from the United States Immigration and Naturalization Service.